KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 📍 Trouble shooting: If the window moved to a wrong location / not moving at all.
 Try manually dragging it to somewhere else and run the code again until it gets right.
 I speculate that there are some unknown issues with the pygetwindow's `move` / `moveTo` functions.

+⭐ Hint: Check the print result `Left: ..., Top: ...`; if they don't match your set values, that means the window has not moved to the expected location.

 <br>
 <br>
 🎉 Excellent!
 Now we can get perfect screenshots.
 Let's move onto the next step.